clojure-emacs/clj-refactor.el/README.md

 > `refactor-nrepl.middleware/wrap-refactor`

-Unlike `cider-nrepl` which defines many middleware with a handful of related ops, `refactor-repl` defines a single middleware which houses all of the provided nREPL ops.
+Unlike `cider-nrepl` which defines many middleware with a handful of related ops, `refactor-nrepl` defines a single middleware which houses all of the provided nREPL ops.

 ### In case `refactor-nrepl` is used for advanced (AST-based) refactorings